Feynman Rules for the Standard Model Effective Field Theory in $R_\xi$-gauges: Feynman Rules

 Obviously, these fields do not represent new degrees of freedom in the spectrum.
 Nevertheless, introducing them within the formalism of \cite{Denner:1992vza} simplifies calculations of fermion-number violating effects, in a remarkable way.

 In our Feynman rules, neutrinos are considered to be Majorana particles.
 This choice can describe consistently all processes of SMEFT.
 We adopt the phase convention, \bea \nu = \nu^c = \cc \bar\nu^\trp ~. \eea All Feynman rules involving neutrinos listed in this Appendix have been properly symmetrized in their indices, taking also into account the Majorana condition when relevant.
-In addition, they require using the real-scalar type combinatorics for the diagram multiplicities (for example, for a Majorana neutrino loop one needs to take an additional $1/2$ factor besides the usual minus sign).
+In addition, they require using the real-scalar type combinatorics for the diagram multiplicities (for example, an additional $1/2$ factor for a Majorana neutrino loop, besides the usual minus sign).

 For many applications where effects of the neutrino masses are negligible it may be easier to work in the neutrino massless-limit with Weyl spinors.
-Weyl Feynman rules can be easily derived from the Majorana rules given in the following sections of our Appendix using the transformations in Table~\ref{tab:conv}.
+Weyl Feynman rules can be derived from the Majorana rules given in the following sections of our Appendix using the transformations of Table~\ref{tab:conv}.